-A secure AV network ensures reliability by protecting the integrity and privacy of the content.
-Every device on the network must be secure to protect against intrusions.
 Using advanced security features and protocols such as 802.1X authentication, Active Directory® credential management, AES-128 content encryption, PKI authentication, TLS, SSH, and HTTPS, a DM NVX system delivers a true enterprise‑grade network AV solution engineered to fulfill demanding IT policies.

-In a single card, the DM‑NVX‑350C is configurable to operate as either a network AV encoder or decoder:
+The DM‑NVX‑350C is configurable to operate as either a network AV encoder or decoder: